- What Is Carprofen?

 In an attempt to raise awareness about these issues, Smith and Cooper filed a lawsuit against Pfizer.
 In addition, they sought to provide information about Rimadyl to other pet owners through the use of brochures.

-While for most, carprofen can be a helpful way to alleviate pain on a temporary basis, there can be some cases in which it is very dangerous.
+While for most, carprofen can be a helpful way to alleviate and treat pain on a temporary basis, there can be some cases in which it is very dangerous.
 As a result, it's important to make sure you understand all of the options available and only use Rimadyl, Novox, or other carprofen medications with the prescription and under the care of a vet.

 In addition to that, watch your pet carefully for side effects and adverse reactions.
 It also can't help to look into natural options out there!